 4. Timeline for TFPR.
 In April prior to the faculty member’s TFPR the Chair shall notify the faculty member of their pending TFPR during the coming academic year.
 The faculty member is encouraged to begin the preparations for the TFPR during the summer and continue preparations during the fall semester prior to their review.
 All materials for TFPR are due to the Dean’s office by the middle of March on a date to be determined on a yearly basis.

-5. The Provost certifies decisions that the Dean has made regarding TFPR, except in the case that the Dean disagrees with the departmental decision.
+5. The Provost certifies decisions that the Dean has made regarding TFPR, unless the Dean disagrees with the departmental decision.
 In that instance, the departmental and Dean’s recommendations are forwarded to the Provost for review.

 6. The College Review Committee (CRC) is the forum for the faculty member requesting a review of the TFPR decision at the request of the Dean or of the faculty member being evaluated.
 In reviewing these requests, the CRC shall consider the criteria established by university, college, and departmental policies for faculty performance.